New Member Frequently Asked Questions

 All students are accepted into the marching band and colorguard.
-Membership in the pom-pon squad is by audition (usually in April).
+Membership in the poms squad is by audition (usually in April and then again in September for incoming freshman or new students).
 Contact one of the poms section leaders for more information.
 Musical parts will be assigned by your section leader during band camp.

 Do I have to be a music major to participate?

 No you don’t.
 As a matter of fact, 75-80% of marching band members are not music majors.
 They represent nearly every academic discipline offered on campus.

 No, students from Viterbo and Western Technical College are welcome to participate in the Screaming Eagles Marching Band.
 Email the director to indicate your interest.

 It's my fourth year of college.
 Is it too late to join Marching Band?